blackopslab/tf-atlantis-elk/README.md

 ### 🧑‍🏭 Future Improvements

 * Cloudflared
-    * Automate execution with a wrapper that outputs the public url into a variable and injects it into helm/atlantis/values.yaml
-    * Add to the beginning of `make all` and remind user to copy-paste to github webhook
+    * Automate execution and remind user to copy-paste to github webhook
     * Wrap into a crd

 See various inline `# TODO:` comments!